15 Fall Fashion Essentials from Khloe Kardashian's Good American Sale

-Khloe Kardashian's Good American Has Its Biggest Sale of the Season: Shop 25% Off Fall Fashion Must-Haves
+Khloe Kardashian's Good American Is Taking an Extra 50% Off Sale Styles, Including Fall Wardrobe Must-Haves

-Labor Day might be over, but don't despair if you missed out on the major savings over the holiday weekend.
+The official start of fall is nearly here and if you missed out on the major fashion deals over Labor Day weekend, you're in luck.
 Right now, size-inclusive fashion brand Good American is having their best sale of the season through Friday, September 16.
 Good American's Friends & Family Sale is offering everyone 25% off sitewide with the code FAM25.
+You can also take an extra 50% off all markdowns for double discounts.
 Just in time for fall, this can't-miss sale is overflowing with wardrobe essentials from jeans and jumpsuits to outerwear and more.

 Helmed by Emma Grede and Khloe Kardashian, Good American strives to create high-quality, wearable pieces for the modern woman.
 Good American's denim, sculpting bodysuits, dresses, and more range from sizes 00-24, making it one of the most inclusive brands on the market that truly is made for every body.
 With its ultra-comfortable, high-quality fabrics and signature cuts that flatter every figure, Good American makes it easy to find the perfect fit for you.